Izaan17/CMDBaker/README.md

-# CMDBaker
+# Bake

 Bake python scripts into your terminal making it easier to run your python scripts.
 Only works on macOS.

 # ⚠️ Important

-CMDBaker now has a completely different code base.
-This means any older versions of CMDBaker will no longer work.
+Bake now has a completely different code base.
+This means any older versions of Bake will no longer work.

 ### What do I do if I'm on an old version?